Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 It is also shaped by a decision architecture: who can decide, who must be consulted, who remains accountable, and when a decision must be escalated.

-It determines who can decide, who must be consulted, who is accountable, and when a decision must be escalated.

 > The real architecture of an organization becomes visible in who is allowed to make which decisions.

-When decision rights are clear, teams can move faster.

-When they are unclear, governance becomes informal, political, and unpredictable.

 ## Architecture Is a Decision System